ABCambridge/startup/README.md

 * Application elements: Used consistent styling to indicate certain types of fields or elements.
 They are easily distinguishable from each other and make sense visually.
 All adapt to screen size.
 * Application text content: Font is consistent throughout.
 Most text uses a single font, while buttons have their own font.
 * Application images: Front image is flexible and its format responds to the width of the page.
 It is aligned in relation to the rest of its family elements.

+## JavaScript Deliverable
+For this deliverable, I added the functionality through JavaScript in the following ways:
+* Login: JS reads in the username and password provided and compares them to hardcoded credentials (this will be replaced with a validation call to the database).
+To successfully login, the username is "Andrew" and the password is "Cambridge."
+Each logout, these credentials must be used to get back in until the application is connected to the database.
+However, changing the username in the settings screen does change the temporary username in localstorage.
+* Database data: username and password and authtoken are compared to hard coded values that will eventually be coming from the database.
+Also, the messages that originally load into the converstations come from an array the represents what you would find in the database.
+Pulling these messages also includes when the user navigates back to the main message screen from the settings screen.
+Data does not persist between
+* WebSocket: setInterval is used to send automated messages every 10 seconds in whatever conversation is being viewed at the time to represent messages that will be coming in.
+Sent messages are also displayed.
+Both received and sent are stored in the "database" in local memory so that messages persist after navigating between conversations and the settings screen.